tsunami416604/azure-docs.hu-hu/articles/data-factory/connector-troubleshoot-guide.md

 ### <a name="error-code--mappinginvalidpropertywithemptyvalue"></a>Hibakód: MappingInvalidPropertyWithEmptyValue

-- **Üzenet**:`One or more '%sourceOrSink;' in copy activity mapping doesn't point to any data.
+- **Üzenet**: `One or more '%sourceOrSink;' in copy activity mapping doesn't point to any data.
 Choose one of the three properties 'name', 'path' and 'ordinal' to reference columns/fields.`

 ### <a name="error-code--mappinginvalidpropertywithnamepathandordinal"></a>Hibakód: MappingInvalidPropertyWithNamePathAndOrdinal

-- **Üzenet**:`Mixed properties are used to reference '%sourceOrSink;' columns/fields in copy activity mapping.
+- **Üzenet**: `Mixed properties are used to reference '%sourceOrSink;' columns/fields in copy activity mapping.
 Please only choose one of the three properties 'name', 'path' and 'ordinal'.
 The problematic mapping setting is 'name': '%name;', 'path': '%path;','ordinal': '%ordinal;'.`

 ### <a name="error-code--mappingduplicatedordinal"></a>Hibakód: MappingDuplicatedOrdinal

-- **Üzenet**:`Copy activity 'mappings' has duplicated ordinal value "%Ordinal;".
+- **Üzenet**: `Copy activity 'mappings' has duplicated ordinal value "%Ordinal;".
 Fix the setting in 'mappings'.`

 ### <a name="error-code--mappinginvalidordinalforsinkcolumn"></a>Hibakód: MappingInvalidOrdinalForSinkColumn

-- **Üzenet**:`Invalid 'ordinal' property for sink column under 'mappings' property.
+- **Üzenet**: `Invalid 'ordinal' property for sink column under 'mappings' property.
 Ordinal: %Ordinal;.`

-## <a name="next-steps"></a>További lépések
+## <a name="next-steps"></a>Következő lépések

 További hibaelhárítási segítségért próbálja ki ezeket az erőforrásokat: